 - Technical analysis is less resource-intensive than fundamental analysis because you can easily find all relevant historical price and volume data.

 - Even the technical indicators used for analysis are readily available across most trading platforms and trading-focused social platforms.

 - Time and effort it takes to analyse projects effectively

 - Short-term investments using technical analysis can be risky due to the high volatility of the crypto markets.

 To conduct fundamental analysis of a crypto asset, you do not have to be a technical guru or a trading pro.
-As fundamental analysis is about finding crypto assets that have long-term potential, all you need is some business and common sense.
+All you need is some business and common sense.

 If you can correctly understand the token economics of a project, judge the caliber of the team members based on their past experience, and the existing and potential demand of their product in the crypto space, you’re off to a good start.

 For example, if you want to analyze a token, delve into its use case and see if it’s something useful or if the token is there for the sake of making the project a “crypto project.”
 Furthermore, study the project’s token distribution, revenue model, and so on.
 If you’re investing in a project that’s been around for a while, a simple Google search will show the traction they have in the market.
 You can further check the team that built the project and the VCs that back it to verify its credibility.

 If you can do that right without following the hype, you’ll be finding the right cryptos to invest in.

 - Fundamental analysis helps you plan your investment for the long term.
 And clearly, long-term investment is mostly safer for newbies than short-term trading.